+These sustainable superfoods are much easier to find once you know they’re there.
+They are flours, that grow wild and could be used in your kitchen.
 No, not flowers, but the stuff from which bread is made.
 Some are superfoods, some are gluten-free, and all of these raw material sources unaltered by science.
-All, that is, except one, but it’s an isolated instance, and one that gives merit to the edibility of this long-lost grain.
+All, that is, except one, but it’s an isolated instance and one that gives merit to the edibility of this long-lost grain.

 Did I say lost?
 More like hidden in plain sight…

 Barnyardgrass (Echinochloa crus-galli) benefits : A type of millet, (a.k.a. cockspur grass, Japanese millet, or barnyard grass), and one of the world’s most obnoxious weeds produces dried grain numerous cultures have eaten since primitive times.
-It’s Asian in origin (millet-type), but said treasured by West Coast American Indian tribes for winter use (grass seed-type).
-You can cook the hulled seed whole by roasting, boiling, or popping – or grinding into flour.
-Proven to increase HDL cholesterol (Japanese study 1997), and balance blood sugar, it’s widely processed as pearled grain in Asia and India with potential as all-purpose flour and malting grain.
+You can cook the hulled seed whole by roasting, boiling, popping or grinding into flour.
+Proven to increase HDL cholesterol, and balance blood sugar, it’s widely processed as pearled grain in Asia and India with potential as all-purpose flour and malting grain.

-Mesquite (Prosopis spp.) benefits : Native to arid climates, 3 types of Mesquites are indigenous to the US, and used by Indian tribes as a snack, sweetener, beverage flavoring, and meal or flour source.
+Mesquite (Prosopis spp.) benefits : Native to arid climates, 3 types of Mesquites are indigenous to the US and used by Indian tribes as a snack, sweetener, beverage flavoring, meal, and flour source.
 The gluten-free flour makes excellent molasses, tortillas, flapjacks, and baked goods.
 If you gather your own pods, the Velvet and Honey Mesquites have the best flavor.